MECfda: An R package for bias correction due to measurement error in functional and scalar covariates in scalar-on-function regression models

 for t, s ∈ [0, 1] and i = 1, …, n.

-The function returns a ME.fcLR_IV class object as a list that containing the following elements.
+The function returns an object of class ME.fcLR_IV, which is a list containing the following elements:

 1. beta_tW: Parameter estimates.

-2. CI: Confidence interval, returned only when CI.bootstrap is TRUE.
+2. CI: Confidence interval, which is returned only if CI.bootstrap is TRUE.

 rm(list = ls())